Hornsby Shire Timeline

-Before 1788 - The original land owners of Hornsby Shire region were Aboriginal people from the Dharug and Ku-ring-gai language groups.
-They lived in the district 15,000 - 20,000 years before
+Before 1788 - The original occupants of the region were Aboriginal people from the Dharug and Ku-ring-gai language groups.
+They lived in the district 15,000 to 20,000 years before European settlement.
+Find out more about local Aboriginal history.

 1788 - "Discovery" of the Hawkesbury River by Captain Arthur Phillip.

-1820s - Building of the Great North Road begins to open up in the western side of the Shire around Epping, Pennant Hills, Dural and Wiseman's Ferry.
+1820s - Building of the Great North Road begins to open up the western side of the Shire around Epping, Pennant Hills, Dural and Wisemans Ferry.

-1827 - (1) Thomas Edward Higgins takes up a grant of 250 acres in Old Man Valley thereby becoming the first permanent white settler in Hornsby.
-(2) Solomon Wiseman begins operating a ferry crossing at what would later become Wiseman's Ferry.
+1827 - Thomas Edward Higgins takes up a grant of 250 acres in Old Man Valley, becoming the first permanent white settler in Hornsby.
+Meanwhile, Solomon Wiseman begins operating a ferry crossing at what would later become Wisemans Ferry.
+The first settlement is pictured on the right.

-1830 - Constables Samuel Horne and John Thorne shoot bushranger, John MacNamara.
-This incident led to John Thorne and Samuel Horne being granted land in the Thornleigh and Normanhurst area.
+1830 - Constables Samuel Horne and John Thorne shoot bushranger John MacNamara.
+This leads to the troopers being granted land in the Thornleigh and Normanhurst area.
 Samuel Horne names his "Hornsby Place" and the name of Hornsby is born.
 The area is later renamed Normanhurst and Hornsby Junction is renamed Hornsby.

 1830s - George Peat carves out a track between Old Berowra Road and the Hawkesbury River at Peats Ferry.
 This opens up the eastern side of the Shire along what is now the Pacific Highway.